jaimeteb/chatto/docs/security.md

   password: pass
   ttl: 3600

-auth:                           # or leave empty and use the
+auth:                           # or leave empty and use the environment
-  token: this-is-a-bot-token    # environment variable AUTH_TOKEN
+  token: this-is-a-bot-token    # variable CHATTO_BOT_AUTH_TOKEN
 ```

 If a token is provided, requests to `/bot/predict` and `/bot/senders/<sender_id>` will require the token in the `Authorization` header as Bearer Token.